 * For the Reminders app, access to the API is not required for the app to function, it only needs to be enabled if in-app notifications for agents are desired.

-The apps RightGIF and Undo do not require access to the REST API and do not store any data on our servers.
+The apps RightGIF, Hide Ticket Fields and Undo do not require access to the REST API.
+The data stored on our servers is

 Data transfer and security

 All data is encrypted when transferred and this includes the app iframes that display the app UI inside Zendesk app locations, any data transferred to and from Zendesk APIs but also any external services such as Google Calendar.

 To create the best experience in the apps, at times we mirror some data from Zendesk when app functionality is used, for example, we download and store ticket data when: a due time is set, a calendar item is created, or tasks are added.
 The reason the data is stored is for the purpose of caching, performance and to keep the rate of API calls to your Zendesk as low as possible.
 We also store credentials that are needed for example for external integrations.
 This information is kept securely on our server.

 Expired cache data is cleaned up at times but there is no set policy for this.